York County Library

 Board of Trustees By-Laws

 The Board of Trustees of the York County Library is created by law to act as the citizen control or governing body of the library.
 Legal responsibility is vested in the Board of Trustees, which is the policy making body for the library system.
-The responsibilities of the Board of Trustees include, but are not limited to, employing a competent Library Director, working along with the Library Director to formulate all library policies and regulations, enhancing public relations, promoting library interests, procuring funds adequate for a progressive library program, controlling library funds, facilities, and equipment, and cooperating with other public agencies.
+The responsibilities of the Board of Trustees include, but are not limited to, supporting the library’s mission statement, employing a competent Library Director, working along with the Library Director to formulate all library policies and regulations, enhancing public relations, promoting library interests, procuring funds adequate for a progressive library program, controlling library funds, facilities, and equipment, and cooperating with other public agencies.